Explore Bronze Age tombs at the UNESCO-listed site of Bat

-We spend a full day in Muscat, an ancient trading city, noted by the geographer Ptolemy in the 2nd century and at times part of the Sassanid Persian Empire.
-Visits in the morning include the Grand Mosque, the Bawshar Iron Age archaeological site with examples of late Lizq and early Samad period honeycomb tombs, and take time to wander through the labyrinthine alleyways of Muttrah Souq.
-In the afternoon we take a short drive to the Al Alam Palace followed by a visit to the National Museum of the Sultanate of Oman, which showcases the nation’s heritage from the earliest human settlement through to the present day.
+We arrive in Muscat and check in to our hotel.
+After breakfast and some time to rest we will reconvene for site visits in this ancient trading city, noted by the geographer Ptolemy in the 2nd century and at times part of the Sassanid Persian Empire.
+Visits will include the magnificent Grand Mosque, Muttrah Souq, the Al Alam Palace and the National Museum of the Sultanate of Oman, which showcases the nation’s heritage from the earliest human settlement through to the present day.

 |Hotel||Al Falaj Hotel, Muscat|